dvanderweele/ART/README.md

-# How I Built An Adaptive Radix Tree, Compound Key Index, Latin1 Collation, Regex Compiler, and 116KB Regex Pattern for Moby Dick — All in JavaScript
+# How I Built An Adaptive Radix Tree, Compound Key Index, Latin1 Collation, Regex Compiler, and 183KB Regex Pattern for the Complete Works of Shakespeare — All in JavaScript

 Years ago in undergraduate, on a whim I read the essential piece on adaptive radix trees by Viktor Leis and friends (*The Adaptive Radix Tree:
 ARTful Indexing for Main-Memory Databases*).
 It was the first serious discussion on practical approaches to implementing a trie data structure that I'd ever encountered, and it launched a years' long obsession.